petr7555/tdt4259-individual-assignment/design-doc.md

 Note: This template is a guideline / checklist and is **not meant to be exhaustive**.
 The intent of the design doc is to help you think better (about the problem and design) and get feedback.
 Adopt whichever sections—and add new sections—to meet this goal.
 View other templates, examples [here](#other-templates-examples-etc).

+Purpose: to help the author think deeply about the problem and solution and get feedback.

 ---
 ## 1. Overview